 Graduate audition dates:

 Contact Nancy Shankman with any questions.
-Candidates for graduate spring admission, must audition on the October or November dates:
+Candidates for graduate spring admission, must audition on the October date:

 Please bring a 300 to 500 word essay to the audition.
 In the essay, discuss a significant issue in music education as it relates to one or more of the following: